ShakedZrihen/data-pipeline-2025/salim/Project/HowToRunUsingDocker.md

-# 🚀 Supermarket Data Pipeline
+# Supermarket Data Pipeline

 A complete data pipeline for crawling, extracting, and enriching supermarket product data using Docker containers.

-## 📋 Overview
+## Overview

 This pipeline consists of four main services:
 - **Crawler**: Downloads supermarket data files and uploads them to S3
 - **Extractor**: Processes S3 files and extracts product data to RabbitMQ queues
-- **Enricher**: Consumes data from RabbitMQ, enriches it with AI-powered brand extraction, and saves to PostgreSQL
+- **Enricher**: Consumes data from RabbitMQ, enriches it with automated brand extraction, and saves to PostgreSQL
 - **API Server**: RESTful API to query the processed data

-## 🛠️ Prerequisites
+## Prerequisites

 - Docker and Docker Compose installed
 - At least 4GB RAM available
 - Internet connection for downloading data

-## �� Quick Start
+## Quick Start

 ### 1. Clone and Navigate
 ```bash